zhmu/nwfs/README.md

 111625 bytes copied
 ```

-Only `cd`, `dir` and `get` are supported.
+Only `cd`, `dir`, `cat` and `get` are supported.

 ## inspect-nwfs386

-This tool allows you to decode and dump all structures.
+This tool allows you to decode and dump all structures on a NWFS386 image.
 It can be used as follows:

 ```
 $ cargo run --bin inspect-nwfs386 <path to disk image>
 ```

-## NWFS286

-Only a preliminary `shell-nwfs286` is available - this tool expects a disk image file.
-Usage is similar to `shell-nwfs386`.

 ## TODO / feature request